 The custodian system is a great system to ensure that investment platforms cannot get access to your investment funds.
 That is why I always recommend using an NZ domiciled investment platform like Kernel, Sharesies, Hatch, and Investnow, over an overseas domiciled platform such as Stake and TD Ameritrade.

-What Else do Kernel Offer?
+What Else Does Kernel Wealth Offer?

 Kernel seems to be driven by user input- so if you want to see them offering something- it’s best just to drop them a line.
 Some of the other features offered by Kernel are below;

 Kernel’s platform allows you to set up an auto-invest.
-That means you can fully automate you investing.
-Set up an auto-transfer after your payday with your bank, then the auto-invest on Kenel’s platform will invest the money into the funds that you choose.
+That means you can fully automate your investing.
+Set up an auto-transfer after your payday with your bank, and then the auto-invest on Kenel’s platform will invest the money into the funds that you choose.
 The auto-invest can be set up weekly, fortnightly, or monthly.

 Automating your finances is a surefire trick to get yourself ahead.
 Also known as paying yourself first.
 I use this technique to invest a certain amount automatically the day after I receive my wages.
 And just like Kiwisaver- once you get used to it- you don’t even know it’s happening- yet your investment keeps growing week on week.

 You can choose whether or not to reinvest your dividends.
 If you select to reinvest- any dividends or distribution received will automatically be reinvested into the fund that paid the dividends.
-This, alongside auto investing, means that you can set up Kernel to be a truly set and forget investment option.
+This, alongside auto investing, means that you can set up Kernel to be a truly set-and-forget investment option.

 Kernel operates a weekly investment cycle- meaning that any orders placed before Wednesday lunchtime will be executed on Wednesday.

 I have noticed that if I have deposited money into Kernel, and since it is not an instant transaction, sometimes I forget to put in an order.
-Kernel send me a reminder that I have money in my wallet and to meet the Wednesday deadline I need to place my order soon.
+Kernel send me a reminder that I have money in my wallet and that to meet the Wednesday deadline, I need to place my order soon.